Sahil-Bhoite/MARS/README.md

 To get started with M.A.R.S, follow these steps:
 1. Clone the repository to your local machine.
 2. Install the required dependencies using `pip install -r requirements.txt`.
-3. Run the `mars.py` file to launch the application.
+3. You can get your Google API key [here](https://ai.google.dev/tutorials/setup).
+Run the `mars.py` file to launch the application.
 4. Upload your files and start exploring the various functionalities offered by M.A.R.S.